brupps/project-4/README.md

 # Reel Success: A Deep Dive into Film Performance

 ## Description/Overview
-The topic we have chosen is movie success rate based on gross revenue.
+The topic we have chosen is movie success rate based on percent of budget.
 The goal of our project is to predict whether a movie will be successful based on profitability.
 We will be using several features in our predictive model such as rating, genre, director, etc.

 ## Tableau Dashboard
 We created a beautiful Tableau dashboard showcasing our data; it gives a great overview in a clean and concise way!